pnpm/pnpm.io/docs/boost-docker-build-with-pnpm-fetch.md

 CMD [ "node", "server.js" ]
 ```

-As long as there is no chang to `.npmrc`, `package.json`, `pnpm-lock.yaml`,
+As long as there is no change to `.npmrc`, `package.json`, `pnpm-lock.yaml`,
-`pnpmfile.js`, docker build cache is still valid up to the layer of
+`.pnpmfile.cjs`, docker build cache is still valid up to the layer of
 `RUN pnpm install --frozen-lockfile --prod`, which cost most of the time
 when building a docker image.